thesolution90/victualia-menu-crawler/README.md

-# Manu webcrawler for Victualia
+# Menu webcrawler for Victualia

 ## Running in docker